 How to make a black background in Photoshop?

-Ans: Isolate the subject from the existing background, place a solid color behind, and choose black.
+Ans: Isolate the subject from the existing background, place a solid color behind it, and choose black.
 And, you have a black background by Photoshop.

 How to change the background color on photoshop?